PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 12 Plans.md

 - [ ] Moment 3: The Rapids
 	- The narrow channel opens up slightly, and the water begins to travel faster, soon leading to rapids.
 This channel may no longer be traveled against the current via non-magical means.
 	- A small metal crate with 2 potions of greater healing can be found floating in water, stuck against some rocks. **DC 15 acrobatics/athletics** check to grab the crate.
-	- The channel comes to a dead end, with a ladder on the cavern wall leading upwards through a small tunnel, into ***Moment 3.***
+	- The channel comes to a dead end, with carved handholds on the cavern wall leading upwards through a small tunnel, into ***Moment 4.***

 - [ ] Moment 4: Shamukaar
 	 - The players arrive through *the old well.*